-Lastly, end your letter with a quick thank you and closing.
+End your letter with a quick thank you.
 Keep it short and sweet.

-A few more tips for you overall query letter:
+A few more tips for your overall query letter:

-• Make your letter easy to skim through.
-A publisher will receive hundreds of letters a day.
-They are not going to want to read the whole thing nor have the time to do so.
+- Make your letter easy to skim through.
+Publishers receive hundreds of letters a day.
+Long letters make them groan.
+They won’t want to read the whole thing, nor will they have the time to do so.
 Use short sentences and paragraphs so it is easy to digest.

-• Try to use the same tone as your novel in your query letter.
+- Use the same tone found in your manuscript to write your query letter.
 If your manuscript is funny, use some humor.
-If it’s old-fashioned throw in popular words and phrases from that time period.
-Doing this will give the publisher a feel of your novel.
-Still be careful with being too wordy.
-You still have a page limit to get all of this down.
+If it’s old-fashioned, throw in popular words and phrases from the time period you have in mind.
+Doing so will give publishers a sense of your voice.